Auntie Anne's

 Auntie Anne's is an American franchised chain of pretzel shops founded by Anne F. Beiler and her husband, Jonas, in 1988.
 Auntie Anne's serves products such as pretzels, dips, and beverages.
 They also offer Pretzels & More Homemade Baking Mix for those who want to make their pretzels at home.
 The chain has more than 1,200 stores around various locations, such as in shopping malls and outlet malls, as well as non-traditional retail spaces including universities, parking/rest areas, airports, train stations, travel plazas, amusement parks, and military bases.
-Their slogan as of 2010 is "Pretzel Perfect".
+Their slogan as of 2025 is "Get Twisted".